norippy-i/IoT-Gateway-Board/README.md

 # Behavior of the program

-Tactile switch: When pressed, a message will be shown via Serial communication.
+***Tactile switch*** : When pressed, a message will be shown via Serial communication.

-SD card: If an SD card is inserted, a text file named hello will be written to it.
+***SD card*** : If an SD card is inserted, a text file named hello will be written to it.

-Full-color LED: Always stays on.
+***Full-color LED ***: Always stays on.
+The color changes over time.

 Slide switch:

-  If switched to one side → Serial shows mode 1
+  1. If switched to one side → Serial shows mode 1

-  If switched to the other side → Serial shows mode 2
+  2. If switched to the other side → Serial shows mode 2

-  If left in between → Serial shows unknown
+  3. If left in between → Serial shows unknown

 # About the Sample Code